xia1299/ebook/README.md

 1. [Data_Engineering_Teams.pdf](http://content.bigdatainstitute.io/books/data_engineering_teams/Data_Engineering_Teams.pdf)
 2. [The_Ultimate_Guide_to_Switching_Careers_to_Big_Data.pdf](http://content.bigdatainstitute.io/books/switchingcareers/The_Ultimate_Guide_to_Switching_Careers_to_Big_Data.pdf)

 These two books are the opensource ebook by [Jesse Anderson](http://www.jesse-anderson.com/), who is a famous big data scientest.
 You would better to download these books from his home page.
-You could download from this repo for your bad network.
+But you also could download from this repo for your bad network.